ubuntupunk/atomic-web-scraper/README.md

 ## Architecture

-The Atomic Scraper Tool is built with a modular, next-generation architecture:
+The Atomic Scraper Tool is built with a modular, next-generation architecture designed for **maximum versatility** across different execution contexts:

 ```
 atomic_scraper_tool/